 The notes are from the circle of fifths, which is a result of the harmonic series.
 Unfortunately, there is a hole in reality that Pythagoras discovered that makes all possible scales out of tune.
 This was the central secret in the Pythagorean mysteries.

-Ray Helvy Premium Member 27 days ago
+Ray Helvy Premium Member about 2 months ago

 Why 8 notes in an octave?
 Because we listen with our ears (1 or 2) and the 8th note gives us a sense of satisfaction and completion of a sequence.
 It’s the sounds that matter, not the number of strings or fingers.